OctopusDeploy/docs/docs/administration/authentication-providers/okta-authentication.md

 ### Octopus user accounts are still required {#Oktaauthentication-Octopususeraccountsarestillrequired}

-Even if you are using an external identity provider, Octopus still requires a [user account](/docs/administration/managing-users-and-teams/index.md) so you can assign those people to Octopus teams and subsequently grant permissions to Octopus resources.
+Octopus still requires a [user account](/docs/administration/managing-users-and-teams/index.md) so you can assign those people to Octopus teams and subsequently grant permissions to Octopus resources.
 Octopus will automatically create a [user account](/docs/administration/managing-users-and-teams/index.md) based on the profile information returned in the security token, which includes an **Identifier**, **Name**, and **Email Address**.

 :::hint
-**How Octopus matches external identities to user accounts** When the security token is returned from the external identity provider, Octopus looks for a user account with a **matching Identifier**.
-If there is no match, Octopus looks for a user account with a **matching Email Address**.
+**How Octopus matches external identities to user accounts** When the security token is returned from the external identity provider, Octopus looks for a user account with a matching **Identifier**.
+If there is no match, Octopus looks for a user account with a matching **Email Address**.
 If a user account is found, the External Identifier will be added to the user account for next time.
 If a user account is not found, Octopus will create one using the profile information in the security token.
 :::

 :::success